-Any ship that does not have the particular equipment in use for a specific country's requirements should never consider trying to undertake releasing or lashing work whilst at sea, in coastal waters or manoeuvring in port limits as this would be very dangerous both for the crew and the cargo.
+Any ship that does not have the particular equipment in use for a specific country's requirements should never consider trying to undertake releasing or lashing work whilst at sea, in coastal waters, or manoeuvring within port limits, as this would be very dangerous both for the crew and the cargo.

-Despite various countries operating 'safe dockworker' principles, there should still be facilities to handle all ships that call at their ports.
-There should be other methods of ensuring that their dockworkers operate in a safe way, even if this means going on the tops of containers to release twistlocks (assuming that the ship does not have automatic or semi-automatic units).
+The countries that operate 'safe dockworker' principles should still have facilities to handle all ships that call at their ports.
+There should be other methods of ensuring that their dockworkers operate in a safe way, even if this means going on the tops of containers to release twistlocks (assuming that a ship does not have automatic or semi-automatic units).
 How they do this work is not the direct concern of the ship, as long as the ship is loaded or unloaded effectively.